 In this example, “positive” is assigned if the number is greater than 0, “negative” if it is less than 0, and “zero” if it is equal to 0.

-Very important, use nesting only when the purpose and operation are very clear.
-If you see that it harms readability, use another option.
+Very important, use nesting only when the purpose and functionality are clear.
+If it detracts from readability, consider using another option.

 Practical Examples